 Paddy Lillis – Usdaw General Secretary says:

-“Usdaw reps are running campaign awareness days in their workplaces to tackle the stigma that surrounds mental health.
+“Usdaw reps are raising awareness to tackle the stigma that surrounds mental health.
 Stigma gets in the way of members talking to the union at an early stage and this can lead to them getting caught up in disciplinary procedures that could and should have been avoided.

 Usdaw’s ‘It’s good to talk’ campaign

 provides the union’s workplace reps with advice and resources to support members experiencing a common mental health problem such as depression or anxiety.
 For more information: www.usdaw.org.uk/Help-Advice/Health-Wellbeing/Mental-Health

 Usdaw (Union of Shop, Distributive and Allied Workers)

 is the UK's fifth biggest trade union with over 400,000 members.
 Membership has increased by more than one-third over the last couple of decades.
 Most Usdaw members work in the retail sector, but the union also has many members in transport, distribution, food manufacturing, chemicals and other trades.